sairavuru/w209_final_project_air/test_plan.md

 5. What is the top 3 airplane types leaving JFK airport?

 6. Can you locate route that has most flights leaving SEA airport?

+7. What is the longest route for Lufthansa?

+8. Name the top 3 routes with both Delta and Southwest airlines serving the same route?